-Leave may be taken intermittently or on a reduced leave schedule when medically necessary for medical treatment of a serious health condition by or under the supervision of a health care provider, or for recovery from such treatment or for recovery from a serious health condition.
-The employee may be required to file with the Human Resources Benefits Office certification from a health care provider why the intermittent/reduced leave schedule is medically necessary and the expected schedule and duration of such leave.
+Leave may be taken intermittently or on a reduced leave schedule when medically necessary for medical treatment of a Serious Health Condition by or under the supervision of a health care provider, or for recovery from such treatment or for recovery from a Serious Health Condition.
+The employee may be required to file with the Human Resources Division a certification from a health care provider of the reasons that the intermittent leave or reduced leave schedule is medically necessary and the expected schedule and duration of such leave.
+Subject to subparagraph B.5 above, leave may be taken intermittently or on a reduced leave schedule when necessary as a result of a "Qualifying Exigency" tied to Active duty or notice of impending Active Duty.